-If the canopy coverage equals or exceeds 11.5% (400 trees per acre with an average canopy area of 12.56 square feet per tree (4-foot diameter of canopy) is 11.5% of an acre), then the credits projected in the Clustered Parks Quantification Tool may be issued.
-If canopy coverage is below 11.5%, then the number of credits issued is reduced by the same percentage as the canopy coverage falls below 11.5%.
+If the canopy coverage equals or exceeds 11.5% from the baseline (400 trees per acre with an average canopy area of 12.56 square feet per tree (4-foot diameter of canopy) is 11.5% of an acre), then the credits projected in the Clustered Parks Quantification Tool may be issued.
+If canopy coverage is below 11.5% from the baseline, then the number of credits issued is reduced by the same percentage as the canopy coverage falls below 11.5% from the baseline.
 This credit issuance requires validation by the Registry and third-party verification.